 Vaniqa is a prescription cream clinically proven to reduce the growth of unwanted facial hair in women.
 Vaniqa cream is an enzyme inhibitor and works by blocking an enzyme necessary for hair to grow.
 The product was approved by Health Canada in May 2001.
 Cipher acquired the Canadian rights to Vaniqa from Almirall in May 2015.
 Under the terms of the agreement with Almirall, the Company pays a royalty on net sales that includes the transfer price for finished goods.
 Almirall supplies finished product to Cipher.
 The agreement is for a term of ten years, which commenced in March 2015 with automatic annual renewals.
 The Company launched Vaniqa in the Canadian market in June 2015.
-According to IQVIA, Vaniqa prescriptions have been stable year over year.
+According to IQVIA, Vaniqa prescriptions grew by approximately 6% year over year approaching pre COVID 19 levels.